ashtyn3/Zi/README.md

 This will serve the server on port 5000.

-You can add the `--background` flag to run the server as a daemon proccess.
+You can add the `--background` flag to run the server as a daemon process.

 ```bash
 zi serve 3000 --background